-important ways.
+Estimates of prospective gains from these three opportunities are provided by Petri, Plummer and Zhai (2012).
+They use the latest GTAP database (version 8.1, with a 2007 baseline, see Narayanan et al. 2012) but their CGE model of the global economy is, in several respects, more sophisticated than the one used in the above Doha analysis (see Zhai 2008).
+In particular, it is distinguished from the standard Linkage model in two important ways.
 First, it assumes economies of scale and monopolistic competition in the manufacturing and private services sectors instead of constant returns to scale and perfect competition.
 Second, following Melitz (2003), firms are assumed to be heterogeneous rather than homogeneous: each industry with monopolistic competition consists of a continuum of firms that are differentiated by the varieties of products they produce and their productivity.
-Furthermore, trade is liberalized by these authors not just by reducing applied bilateral tariffs on goods but also by raising utilization rates of tariff preferences, lowering non-tariff barriers to both goods and services, and reducing costs associated with meeting rules of origin (for details see the Appendixes of Petri, Plummer and Zhai 2011).
-Even so, the results summarized below can be considered conservative in the sense that they do not include liberalization of foreign investment barriers, even though such reforms are an important part of the current proposals for economic integration in the Asia-Pacific region.
+Furthermore, trade is liberalized by these authors not just by reducing applied bilateral tariffs on goods but also by raising utilization rates of tariff preferences, lowering non-tariff barriers to both goods and services, and reducing costs associated with meeting rules of origin (for details see the Appendixes in Petri, Plummer and Zhai 2012).
+Even so, the results summarized below can be considered conservative for reasons mentioned in the caveat section below.

-With these model refinements, the gains from preferential liberalization of trade within this region are non-trivial.
+With these model refinements, the estimated gains from preferential liberalization of trade within this region are non-trivial.
 This is in part because the Asia-Pacific region is projected to become a much more important part of the global economy by 2025.
-Specifically, the TPP9 countries are projected by Petri, Plummer and Zhai to account for just under one-quarter of the global economy, the ASEAN+3 economies for just over one-quarter, and the whole of APEC's 21 members for nearly half of global GDP in 2025 (column 1 of Table 1).
+Specifically, the TPP12 countries are projected by Petri, Plummer and Zhai to account for one-quarter of the global economy, the ASEAN+3 economies for just over one-quarter, and the whole of APEC's 21 members for more than half of global GDP in 2025 (column 1 of Table 1).